This listing expired on December 19, 2023. Please contact email@example.com for any updated information.

 The Volunteer Staff will participate in all aspects of the archaeological fieldwork under the supervision of a staff of field archaeologists and technical experts, all of whom have extensive field experience and advanced academic training in classical archaeology.
 Volunteers will be trained in the basic techniques of excavation: working with various tools; cleaning and investigating stratigraphy; delicate cleaning of artifacts in the ground; sifting of excavated earth and techniques of flotation; washing and basic conservation of pottery and other objects; clerical work involved in the keeping of excavation records, among other duties.
 Students will also receive training in various scientific methods and techniques.
 Tasks will be assigned in rotation, and volunteers are expected to participate in all of them.
 Room and a modest allowance for board are provided for the time volunteers are working at the excavations.
 Travel arrangements to and from Greece are the responsibility of each volunteer.

 The Summer Season:

-The excavations are planned for eight weeks, June 12 to August 4.
-Fieldwork is in progress five days a week, Monday through Friday, from 7 a.m. to 3 p.m. with a 30-minute break at midmorning, and some post-excavation duties will be from 9 a.m. to 5 p.m.
+The excavations are planned for eight weeks, June 10 to August 2, 2024.
+Fieldwork is in progress five days a week, Monday through Friday, from 7 a.m. to 3 p.m. with a 30-minute break at midmorning, and some post-excavation duties will run until 5 p.m.
 Volunteers are expected to be on the site during these hours and to work at the excavations for a minimum of six weeks.
-Students from institutions on the quarter system will not be penalized and are able to come as soon as they can (preferably no later than June 19, 2023).
-There will also be a limited number of spaces for students wishing to come for four weeks (beginning either June 12 or July 10, 2023).

 Information and application for the Agora Volunteer Program is located on the ASCSA web site at https://www.ascsa.edu.gr/programs/summer-volunteer-program.